Fair Asynchronous Session Subtyping: Abstract

 \section{Abstract}

 Session types are widely used as abstractions of asynchronous message passing systems.
 Refinement for such abstractions is crucial as it allows improvements of a given component without compromising its compatibility with the rest of the system.
-In the context of session types, the most general notion of refinement is the asynchronous session subtyping, which allows to anticipate message emissions but only under certain conditions.
-In particular, asynchronous session subtyping rules out candidates subtypes that occur naturally in communication protocols where, e.g., two parties simultaneously send each other a finite but unspecified amount of messages before removing them from their respective buffers.

-To address this shortcoming, we study fair compliance over asynchronous session types and fair refinement as the relation that preserves it.
+In the context of session types, the most general notion of refinement is asynchronous session subtyping, which allows message emissions to be anticipated w.r.t. a bounded amount of message consumptions.
+In this paper we investigate the possibility to anticipate emissions w.r.t. an unbounded amount of consumptions: to this aim we propose to consider fair compliance over asynchronous session types and fair refinement as the relation that preserves it.
 This allows us to propose a novel variant of session subtyping that leverages the notion of controllability from service contract theory and that is a sound characterisation of fair refinement.
 In addition, we show that both fair refinement and our novel subtyping are undecidable.
-We also present a sound algorithm, and its implementation, which deals with examples that feature potentially unbounded buffering.
+We also present a sound algorithm which deals with examples that feature potentially unbounded buffering.
+Finally, we present an implementation of our algorithm and an empirical evaluation of it on synthetic benchmarks.